-567-90.3(455B)-90.2(3) Forms.
+567-90.590.3(455B) Forms.
 The following forms are used to apply for assistance and to provide required documentation.
-All CWSRF forms may be obtained from the department's State Revolving Fund section, and Department of Natural Resources, 401 SW 7th Street, Suite M, Des Moines, Iowa 50309.
+All CWSRF forms may be obtained from the State Revolving Fund section of the department, Department of Natural Resources, 401 SW 7th Street, Suite M, Des Moines, Iowa 50309.
 Forms may also be downloaded from www.iowasrf.com.
-Recipients of assistance shall also comply with the applicable requirements of the department's rules.
+Recipients of assistance shall also comply with applicable requirements of the department's rules.